 There is a net bag under the seat to secure loose items during the flight.

 Guests using wheelchairs or ECVs must transfer out to ride this attraction.
 Ask a cast member at the entrance for boarding instructions.

 The nearest restrooms are located across from the attraction entrance.
 There are also restrooms in the nearby Backlot Express restaurant.

 This attraction is quite popular with most kids who have seen the Star Wars movies.
 But others may find it scary, and those who are prone to motion sickness might find it a problem.

 There is a great photo opportunity across from the attraction exit -- there's a speeder bike that you can sit on, with a forest-y Endor backdrop.

-If you have a youngster who would like to become a Jedi and battle Darth Vader, check out the area in front of Star Tours to participate in the Jedi Training Academy.
+If you have a youngster who would like to become a Jedi and battle Darth Vader, check out the area in front of Star Tours to participate in Jedi Training: Trials of the Temple.
 It's held several times each day and there is a special registration process -- check your daily times guide for actual show times.